Adi1729/Statistics/README.md

 Z -test is used when sample size > 30.
 There are different types of t-tests for different purposes.
 Some of the more common types are outlined below.

-   1. F-test for testing equality of variance is used to test the hypothesis of the equality of two population variances.
-The height example above requires the use of this test.

-   2. F-test for testing equality of several means.
-The test for equality of several means is carried out by the technique called ANOVA.\
-   For example, suppose that an experimenter wishes to test the efficacy of a drug at three levels: 100 mg, 250 mg and 500 mg.
-A test is conducted among fifteen human subjects taken at random, with five subjects being administered each level of the drug.\
-To test if there are significant differences among the three levels of the drug in terms of efficacy, the ANOVA technique has to be applied.
-The test used for this purpose is the F-test.

-   3. F-test for testing significance of regression is used to test the significance of the regression model.
-The appropriateness of the multiple regression model as a whole can be tested by this test.
-A significant F value indicates a linear relationship between Y and at least one of the Xs.